 Morphine milligram equivalence (MME): The equianalgesic of a specific dose and formulation of opioids to parenteral morphine.
 Standard conversion ratios are used to calculate each opioid’s equianalgesic dose.

-- MME conversion formula (total MME of prescription): (Drug Strength)*(Drug Quantity)*(MME Conversion Factor)
+- Conversion formula for total morphine milligram equivalence (MME) of prescription (total MME of prescription): (Drug Strength)*(Drug Quantity)*(MME Conversion Factor)

-- MME conversion formula (Daily MME): (Drug Strength)*(Drug Quantity)*(MME Conversion Factor) / (Days Supply)
+- Conversion formula for daily MME: (Drug Strength)*(Drug Quantity)*(MME Conversion Factor) / (Days Supply)

-Cumulative morphine milligram equivalence: The sum of the total MME of each opioid prescription received in a given timeframe.
+Cumulative morphine milligram equivalence: The sum of the total morphine milligram equivalence of each opioid prescription received in a given timeframe.

 Chronic opioid analgesic therapy: ≥ 60 days’ supply of opioids from any number of prescriptions.
 A ≤ 3 day gap is permissible between prescriptions.